 The headline in the July 29, 1950 Pittsburgh Courier said: "Darnell Takes Quickie Rest".
 It explained that the tour package had been going for eight months and he needed a week's vacation before opening at the Oddfellow's Hall in Wilmington, Delaware.
 The tour would continue throughout the South and Midwest, playing the Nu Elms Ballroom in Youngstown, Ohio in mid-August.
 The article called Chubby the "Uranium Powered Vocalist".
 (Just like with "Sh-Boom", current events influenced the entertainment industry.)

 And now it was time for Chubby to get married again.
 As long as she was in Ohio (at the Public Auditorium in Cleveland on August 18, 1950), on August 22, she wed James Miller Sam in Lucas County, Ohio (presumably in Toledo).
 He gave his occupation as musician, so it's possible he was part of Paul Williams' band.
+(In 1950, he said he was a "saxophone player - dance band".)
 Both were residents of Detroit; he was 25, she 30.
 Her place of birth was Oklahoma; her mother was Leona Williams and her father was Dan Latham.
 (Former father, Lee Richardson, whoever he might have been, didn't appear on the form.)
 Somehow her first three husbands (Newsom, Hale, and Gorman) were forgotten in the mad rush and she said "That she was not previously married, and is not a widow or divorced woman."
 (I've italicized words that were handwritten into the application.)
 I don't even know if the marriage was legal because, although she signed the marriage license application as "Velma Newsom", the marriage certificate itself (as filled in by the Justice Of The Peace) said "Miss Velma Nelson".
 (I wouldn't worry too much about it; once again, it didn't last.)

 Detroit's Paradise Theater reopened on October 27, 1950, and the trio of Chubby, Larry, and Paul were there, as well as Peg Leg Bates and the dance team of Tony & Margot Coning.
 (I don't know what "reopen" means in this case, since it had also reopened the prior January 13 and April 14, and would reopen again on February 9 and October 5, 1951.
 It looks like they actually went long stretches with no shows.)